senabmn/Senabumin.github.io/_pages/about.md

   - /about.html
 ---

-* I am currently a Research Scientist Intern at **Google** for Fall 2022, working with Security, Privacy and Anti-Abuse team using state of the art NLP models and working on building yet another interesting one!
+* I am currently a Research Intern at **Google** for Fall 2022, working with Security, Privacy and Anti-Abuse team using state of the art NLP models and working on building yet another interesting one!
 * I was Applied Science Intern at **Amazon** in Summer 2022, working on recommendation systems with Amazon Kids Personalization team.
 * I am pursuing Ph.D. at **University of Florida** under the supervision of [Dr.Kejun Huang](https://cise.ufl.edu/~kejun/).
 * I was Machine Learning Intern at **IQVIA** during Summer 2021, working on developing machine learning models for improving health care services.